+Night shift.
 Quite often, I get asked if I work at night.
 I know a lot of my colleagues do and I commend them for that, as it is very hard.
-I don’t work at night, but I know all about the difficulties of at night.
+I don’t do it, but I know all about the difficulties of a night shift.

 Why I chose not t work at night

 Quality is very important to me, so is customer service.
-Working at night would mean scarifying both, so I’d rather lose a job by not working nights, than doing a bad job and loose clients in the process.
+Working at night would mean scarifying both, so I’d rather lose a job by not working nights than doing a bad job and lose clients in the process.
 It’s a balancing act, but I believe that if boundaries are set from the beginning it will work.
-This way, I ensure my clients they will get great quality work, because I’m at my productive peak.
+This way, I ensure my clients will get great quality work because I’m at a productive peak.